JEDI’s lesson on best laid plans

-NEW YORK, July 6 (Reuters Breakingviews) - The U.S. government’s $10 billion JEDI cloud-computing contract read more is no more.
-The Department of Defense said on Tuesday it’s pulling the Joint Enterprise Defense Infrastructure project, awarded to Microsoft (MSFT.O) under then-President Donald Trump.
+NEW YORK (Reuters Breakingviews) - The U.S. government’s $10 billion JEDI cloud-computing contract is no more.
+The Department of Defense said on Tuesday it’s pulling the Joint Enterprise Defense Infrastructure project, awarded to Microsoft under then-President Donald Trump.
 In its place comes a new, multi-vendor effort.
 For such a big and delicate project, having several suppliers sounds sensible.

 JEDI’s demise is a reminder that plans, desires and technology change.
-The department pointed to “evolving requirements” and “industry advances” to explain its change of heart.
+The department pointed to here “evolving requirements” and “industry advances” to explain its change of heart.
 Even building roads and bridges is far from predictable, though.
 Costs run over; permits can take years; what’s technically possible changes.
-When politicians haggle read more , it’s worth remembering that big numbers often bear little relation to the final product.
+When politicians haggle, it’s worth remembering that big numbers often bear little relation to the final product.
 (By John Foley)

 Capital Calls - More concise insights on global finance: